-What captivates me about animation is the movements of the characters involved and the planning it takes.
-Live-action differs from animation in that it involves actual people and not paper (or cgi but that’s neither here nor there), where an actor can come up with certain body language on the spot or improvise a line you cannot do this in animation, unless your Hayao Miyazaki working on Spirited Away of course.
+What captivates me about animation is the movements of the characters involved and the planning it takes to express what the character is thinking without saying.
+Live-action differs from animation in that it involves actual people (unless your using motion capture but that is neither here nor there) where an actor can come up with certain body language on the spot or improvise a line, you cannot do this in animation, unless your Hayao Miyazaki working on Spirited Away of course.

 As with animation it is already planned in advance and a lot of the time those small gestures are thrown to the side either forgotten or cut because the cost is to high or because of time constraints, only the most detailed of directors who can push the boundary’s of the budget would bother putting in something as so minuet as a young girl putting on her shoes and banging them on a wall to make sure they stay on.
 That’s why I was impressed by Net-Juu no Susume when they began using gestures in there animation, it was small but it gave me a lot of information.

 In episode one we have Skauria’s co-worker talking about going out to drink together but I assumed it was because they were both going solo on Christmas Eve and he didn’t want to spend it alone but now I know these people are in actuality close friends all due to the simplest of body movement with the tininess of exposition dashed in.